learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 OpenAI is a non-profit research company that focuses on artificial intelligence and machine learning.

-They wrote an algorithm to play the first shooter game Dota as any human player would.
+They wrote an algorithm to play the multi player online game Dota as any human player would.

 But they went the extra step and trained a team of machines to play together.